joshbruce/fourth-earth-raw/public/content.md

 1. represent character improvement (progression) through intentional action and
 2. offer an alternative means of increasing success probability.

+Guidelines:

+1. Ranks should be earned by succeeding or failing difficulties greater than the current rank achieved.
+2. Using success or failure should be consistently applied during play either per session or for the system developed; success causes ranks to be earned slower than using failure.
+2. If using success (rather than failure) to earn proficiency points, consider giving players a means by which to reduce difficulties (see Fourth Earth RAW: Additions, "Difficulty reduction" section), which may add another layer of strategy for players as well.

 Implementation:

 1. Ranks are made of 2 or more proficiency points.
-2. Proficiency points are earned by successfully overcoming difficulties with an initial level greater than the current rank achieved.
-3. Characters may still receive proficiency points when reducing a difficulty to 0.
+2. 1 proficiency point is earned on either success or failure against a difficulty; the choice of using success or failure should be consistent for the session, if not longer.
-4. Proficiency points are added to the lowest unattained rank first.
+2. Proficiency points are added to the lowest unattained rank first.

 Consider:

 Character A successfully completes a difficulty 0 action; no proficiency points are earned.

-Character A has no ranks and is attempting a difficulty 1 action.
-Player A (who’s playing character A) reduces the difficulty to 0.
-1 proficiency point is earned toward the first rank, which completes that rank for character A.

-Character A now has 1 rank and tries another difficulty 1 action.
-Player A would roll 2 dice and character A earns 0 proficiency points; the rank of the corresponding difficulty is full.
+Character A now has 1 rank and tries a difficulty 1 action.
+Player A rolls 2 dice and character A earns 0 proficiency points; the rank of the corresponding difficulty is full.

 Character A is attempting a difficulty 3 action.
 Character A has 1 rank, which means player A rolls 2 dice.
 1 proficiency point is earned toward the second, unfilled rank; not the third.